- Are all Montessori schools alike?

 In our school, each classroom is set up as a multi-age community.
 A student usually spends three years in a classroom before moving on to the next level.
 For example, a child will enter a Primary classroom when he/she is 3 years old and remain in that classroom until he/she moves up to Lower Elementary (1st to 3rd grade).
 A child’s “kindergarten” year is the last year in his/her Primary classroom.
 Any spaces at the “kindergarten” year are based on attrition since most students enter the Primary level at the age of three and continue through the Junior High level.

-Marin Montessori School attempts to provide Tuition Assistance to any family experiencing a financial hardship that renders them unable to pay the full tuition.
+Marin Montessori School attempts to provide Tuition Assistance to any family whose financial situation renders them unable to pay the full tuition.
 Families requesting Tuition Assistance must apply on the School and Student Services website.
-For current MMS families, applications are due December 1, 2014.
-For families new to MMS, the Tuition Assistance application is due on January 31, 2015.
-Click here for online application information.

 Tuition Assistance Award Letters are sent with Re-Enrollment Agreements for returning families, or with the Acceptance Letter for new families.